cop1000/actions-hello-world/responses/welcome.md

-Welcome!
+# Welcome

 This course is a companion to the Developer Guide [Creating a new workflow](https://developer.github.com/actions/creating-workflows/creating-a-new-workflow/).
 We'll provide some context in issues and pull requests, but head on over to the docs for the full instructions.

 There are two components to using GitHub Actions that we'll cover:
 - the action itself